subuser-security/subuser/README.md

  ,"inherit-working-directory" : true
     // Should this program be able to read-write to the directory from which it was called.
  ,"allow-network-access"      : false
-    // Should this program be allowed to access the internet?
+    // Optional: Should this program be allowed to access the internet?
- ,"privileged"                : false
-    // Should this program be run in a privileged container?
-Note: Not at all secure!
 }
 ````

+You can find a full specification for the `permissions.json` file format [here](docs/permissions-dot-json-file-format.md).

 **Note**: Listing every permission is not necesary.
 All permissions always default to their more secure variant.